Made in Dubai

 Omar ShihabConcept Creator, GM & Owner Representative, BOCA

 Omar Shihab, the Dubai-born-and-bred Jordanian visionary behind BOCA, was keen to represent the UAE's rich biological habitats, farm produce and ocean bounty in the restaurant's concept.
 He wanted to erase the notion that we live in a 'barren' land while reiterating the country's abundance.
 Today, BOCA is included in the Truth, Love & Clean Cutlery guidebook and is featured in FineDiningLovers.com for its efforts in sourcing native desert plants into its dishes.

 Reif Othman is a Dubai-based Singaporean chef whose clever twists on Far-Eastern dishes – with a nod to Italian and French cuisine fundamentals – have garnered many awards.
 In 2019, he launched his first homegrown restaurant, Reif Japanese Kushiyaki, and a second outlet, Kushi by Reif, was opened in June 2020, making him one of the few restaurateurs to expand amid the pandemic.
 Reif believes life is too short for ugly clothes; check out his trainers and you'll see why!

-Emirati duo Ahmed Saleh and Adnan Al Ali wanted to be at the forefront of innovative dining in the region – that's why they established 3FILS.
-Since its 2016 opening, the harbour-side Asian gem has been a favourite among gourmands, even nabbing the Best Asian at the Time Out Dubai Restaurant Awards in 2020.
-Following the founders' vision, 3FILS always elevates the gastronomy experience while maintaining a sense of ease and discovery.
+Emirati duo Ahmed Saleh and Adnan Al Ali wanted to be at the forefront of innovative dining in the region – that's why they established 3Fils.
+Since its 2016 opening, the harbour-side gem has become a favourite among gourmands, even being named the Best Asian Restaurant at the Time Out Dubai Restaurant Awards in 2020.
+Following the founders' vision, 3Fils always elevates the gastronomy experience while maintaining a sense of ease and discovery.